NhatVD1311/OverTheWire/Level2_Level3/README.md

 # Level 2 -> Level 3
+> The password for the next level is stored in a file called spaces in this filename located in the home directory

 Dùng password `rRGizSaX8Mk1RTb1CNQoXTcYZWU6lgzi` truy cập vào bandit2

 Dùng lệnh `cat “spaces in this filename”` để lấy password truy cập vào bandit3